Sarcasm/paslock/README.md

 Features
 --------
-- A rick-roll module
+- Some abbrevs (when the user type "main" he gets "mian")
-- Some abbrevs (when the user type "main" he get "mian")
+- Few cursor moves modified (i.e.: <left> sometime move to more than one character)
-- Few cursor motion modified (i.e.: <left> sometime move to more than one character)
+- Rick rolling